ridiculous/ridiculous/README.md

 ### Hi there 👋

 I do web development, and data intensive applications.
 I've mainly done Ruby and JavaScript, and have gotten more into Elixir as a technology of choice.

-Single-threaded things are hard to scale, and I'm looking for tech that moves us forward by solving hard problems, so that I can focus on building cool stuff.
+Single-threaded things are hard to scale, which is why I look for tech that solves the hard problems for you, so that I don't have to.

+> The best code is no code at all

 I'm currently working for the University of Hawaii, building an [event-sourced system](https://martinfowler.com/articles/201701-event-driven.html).